Culture and Society of Near and Middle East

 - Term 1

 This course will introduce students to the study of the Near and Middle East, through a variety of interconnected topics that have been important in the anthropological literature on the region.
-The course uses material on countries such as Syria, Jordan, Egypt and Saudi Arabia, but will also include literature on Muslims in South East Asia and Europe.
+The course uses material on countries such as Syria, Egypt, Saudi Arabia, Palestine, and Jordan, and may also include literature on Muslims in South East Asia and Europe.
 It seeks to balance ethnography and theory, drawing attention to contributions made to wider debates in the discipline.

 - Students enrol via the online Module Sign-Up system.